dfuse-io/docs/content/guides/authentication.md

 For ease of identification, all keys will be prefixed by their key type. `Mobile` and `web` keys are safe to publish within your mobile or web application.

-## Issuing a Short-Lived JWT
+## Obtaining a Short-Lived JWT

-Once you have this API key, call the [`https://auth.dfuse.io/v1/auth/issue` endpoint](#post-v1-auth-issue) to generate a fresh Authentication Token using the following command. **Do not forget to replace the API key by your own!**
+Once you have this API key, call the [`https://auth.dfuse.io/v1/auth/issue` endpoint](#post-v1-auth-issue) to obtain a fresh Authentication Token using the following command. **Do not forget to replace the API key by your own!**

 {{< tabs "issuing-long-jwt">}}
 {{< tab title="Request" lang="shell" >}}
-curl <https://auth.dfuse.io/v1/auth/issue> -s --data-binary '{"api_key":"web_abcdef12345678900000000000"}'
+curl https://auth.dfuse.io/v1/auth/issue -s --data-binary '{"api_key":"web_abcdef12345678900000000000"}'
 {{< /tab >}}

 {{< tab title="Response" lang="json" >}}